Who God Is

 In Daniel chapter 7, He shows Himself as the Ancient of days who gave kingdom victory to the saints.
 In chapters 8-9 the battles are likened to the battles in Revelation.

 In Daniel 10:5, He shows the ascended victorious Christ as in Revelation.
-Chapters 10 and 11 shows more war.
+Chapters 10 and 11 show more war.

 Daniel 12 tells about the need to stand, for some will be worn out by the enemy.
 Now look at Daniel 12:12.
 For those who stand to the end, there will be victory.
 This is what I saw when I got saved and filled with the Holy Spirit at the same time in 1979!